Selecting the correct cables, connectors, and fuses

 It is also wise to stick to the standard colours of red (positive) and black (negative) when installing DC wiring, to avoid confusion with any AC wiring.

 Standard or slimline automotive wiring can be used, but a tri-rated cable will tolerate higher temperatures without burning - a good idea if your cables are running through insulation or in tight bundles.

 We sell suitable cables in sizes from 1.5 to 50 sqmm in our cables and connectors section - ideal for all internal wiring on 12V and 24V DC systems.

-Cables installed outdoors should be resistant to ultraviolet light and abrasion; the excellent FlexSolar cable is perfect for the job.
+Cables installed outdoors should be resistant to ultraviolet light and abrasion, and we recommend FlexSolar cable.